flexyw1be/Geometry-Dash-pygame/README.md

 # PyDash
-## Geometry Dash on python with pygame
+## Geometry Dash on Python with pygame